We use a systematic approach to manage climate risks.

 In addition to our scenario analysis work, we conduct risk assessments to understand our exposure to physical impacts of climate change.
 Our physical climate risk assessment starts with a high-level, qualitative perspective on climate change stressors with potential to affect PPG’s global portfolio of facilities.
 We evaluate sites across our portfolio to understand their exposure to these stressors and assign relative risk scores based on site-specific data.
 Working with a third party, we use global climate models to assess the relative risk of each facility against six climate change stressors: drought, flooding potential, extreme heat, extreme seasonal precipitation, sea level rise and high wind speeds.
 PPG personnel can explore the outcomes of this analysis through an interactive dashboard, which can be filtered by type of risk, business unit, region, country and type of facility.

 Sites with high relative risk scores and those that are most important to our continued operations are included in a more thorough risk assessment.
-This assessment includes more refined climate modeling and detailed site information, including site plans and information on critical infrastructure.
+This assessment includes more refined climate modeling and detailed site information, such as site plans and information on critical infrastructure.
 Results of the climate risk assessment are reviewed with regional and global operations management teams.
-We are continuing to build on these efforts by defining action plans for at-risk locations, prioritizing sites with the nearest-term risks.

 Managing risks and opportunities in our operations